1 in 200 students has epilepsy – it can affect their school performance

 The programme develops an epilepsy action plan for schools and helps them better help students who have epilepsy to achieve their academic potential and develop positive social relationships.

-Registration is free and easily commenced online.
-Once you’ve received your log-in details by email you can begin self-managing your school’s progress on the three-step programme.
+Registration is easily commenced online.
+Once registered you can begin self-managing your school’s progress on the three-step programme.
 Some costs apply for Step 2.